The federal government could shut down soon. Here’s what you need to know

 How about the impact on federal workers?

 Federal workers bear the brunt of government shutdowns.
 Some are furloughed, while others are considered essential and have to continue working.
-But many don’t get paid until the impasse ends.
+But many don’t get paid until the impasse ends — though they may not feel an immediate impact since many won’t receive their pay for October until later in the month.

 In March, the last time a federal government shutdown loomed before being averted, more than 1.4 million employees were deemed essential, according to Rachel Snyderman, managing director of economic policy at the Bipartisan Policy Center.
 About 750,000 of them would have continued to be paid since their salaries were funded through other sources.